hangrydave/InfraredBrickTower/README.md

 ### Part 2: Setup
 - #### Windows
     This project is in two parts on Windows.
 The main part is the desktop application, and the second part is the actual USB driver.
-First, you need to open the Visual Studio solution file in Visual Studio 2022 and build the solution.
+Before building the desktop application, you need to open the Visual Studio solution file in Visual Studio 2022 and build the solution.

 - #### Linux
     For the USB tower to work on Linux, follow the instructions [here](https://pbrick.info/index.html-p=178.html).